VCTF GRANT APPLICATIONS ARE NOW CLOSED. Please check back for FY 2023 applications in January 2022.

 Please read the guidelines below, then login or register at the bottom of the page to begin your application.

-The Vermont Children’s Trust Foundation is pleased to announce Fiscal Year 2021 funding opportunities for new programs or to enhance or expand services for Vermont children and youth.
+The Vermont Children’s Trust Foundation is pleased to announce Fiscal Year 2022 funding opportunities.
 Grants are given to private non-profit organizations, schools, and public entities (town government, etc.) offering new or expanded programming for Vermont children and youth.

 - June: Notifications sent to all applicants